cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 - Recoverable errors - Cloudify's workflows will retry operations which raised such errors where all Python errors are treated as recoverable errors.
 - Non-recoverable errors - Errors which should not be retried and its up to the workflow to decide how to handle them.

-In our current start operation, we don't verifiy that the webserver was actually started and listening on the specified port.
+In our current start operation, we don't verify that the webserver was actually started and listening on the specified port.
 In this step we'll implement a `verify_server_is_up` method which will raise a non recoverable error if the server was not started in a reasonable time:

 {%highlight python%}